About Sustainable Duke

 Sustainable Duke is charged with reducing the environmental impact of Duke University, strategic planning for sustainability, educating the campus community regarding sustainability on campus, and developing programs to positively influence campus sustainability behavior and operations.

 Sustainable Duke started in 2004 when Duke hired its first sustainability staff member.
 The senior leadership solidified Duke's broad sustainability commitment in 2005 with the development of the Duke University Environmental Policy.
 The next large milestone was in 2007, when President Richard Brodhead signed the American College and University President's Climate Commitment (ACUPCC).
-This led to development of Duke's first Climate Action Plan and the setting of goal for the university to become climate neutral by 2024.
+This led to the development of Duke's first Climate Action Plan and the setting of goal for the university to become climate neutral by 2024.

 From then, the Duke Carbon Offsets Initiative (DCOI) was created to develop and enact the university's carbon offset strategy.
 The DCOI has developed a variety of offsets projects including swine waste-to-energy, residential energy efficiency and renewable energy, and urban forestry.